How Much Weight Can You Gain From Strength Training?

 Before we go any further, let’s debunk a myth.
 Muscle does not weigh more than fat.
 This is a concept that you need to throw out the window right now.

 A pound of muscle is much smaller than a pound of fat, which is where this misconception comes from.
-Simply put, a pound is a pound; one pound cannot weight more than another pound.
+Simply put, a pound is a pound; one pound cannot weigh more than another pound.

 As you strength train, however, you are replacing your fat with muscle or burning off the fat.